This one day program begins at the Charles River Bistro/Cafe. 1 David G. Mugar Way at 9:00AM. Details provided once you RSVP.

-The Flow-tography method helps you take your photos from like to LOVE.
+The Flow-tography method helps you take your photos from like to love.
 You experience an immediate flash of recognition as your inner and outer life experience connect and you click the shutter.
 It all starts from an inner stance of stillness and results in an image that will be a joy forever.
-Join this field trip to discover how to compose your self before you compose the image.

 3,000 roses are in full bloom at the Kelleher Rose Garden located right behind the Museum of Fine Arts.
 This secret garden is not to be missed when you visit Boston.
 Every color, shape, and scent will inspire you to create dynamic compositions.
 The Kelleher Rose Garden is one of the hidden gems of the Emerald Necklace string of public parks in Boston.
 If you have never been, this is your chance, and if you have been many times before, join us to see the familiar beauty in a fresh way.
 We will do many visual exercises to learn how to show these flowers in their best light.